5 from 5 votes

 FAQs

-You do not have to defrost the sausage before cooking it if you are using the air fryer method described above.
-Air fryer frozen sausages will defrost on their own during cooking.
+You don’t have to defrost them if you are using the frozen sausages in air fryer method described above.
+They will defrost on their own during cooking.
+I’m telling you, making air fryer frozen sausages is the easiest thing!!

-How long does it take to cook frozen sausages in an airfryer?
+How long to cook frozen bangers in air fryer?

-Air fry frozen sausages for 12- 15 minutes or less.
+Air fry frozen sausages for 12-15 minutes or less.
+Cook times may vary slightly with different air fryers and different sized sausages.

-How to cook sausage with no casings in the airfryer?
+How do you cook sausage with no casing in the air fryer?

-The method for cooking sausage with no casing is exactly the same as if it had casing.
-So you can follow the method outlined above.
+The method for cooking sausage with no casing is exactly the same as if it had casing, so you can follow the method outlined above and cook until fully heated through.
+Simple as that!

-If you tried this Cooking Frozen Sausages in the Airfryer, it would be mean so much to me if you could leave a review & a star rating to let me know how you found it!
+If you tried these Frozen Sausages in Air Fryer, it would mean so much to me if you could leave a review & a star rating to let me know how you found it!
 I love hearing about your experiences – it motivates me to keep creating more and more recipes for you guys 💛 Let’s get cooking! – Mimi x

 Print